netgrp/pop-captive/README.md

 Future work, improvments waiting to be implemented after some testing

 * Let web portal be aware of active networks:
-  * Do not send 511 if user is logged in
-  * Log out option to end 8 hour session early
   * Automatic log out if device disconnected.
 Send ARP requests every 1 minute and log user out if no response in some given time.
 * Gracefull error handeling
   * Do not leak error codes in the same way as now
   * Handle missing keys such as ['count'] in a gracefull manner
-  * Catch errors in a more general manner
+  * Catch errors in a more general manner (send e-mail?)
 * Log files
   * Gunicorn logs save in a easy to access way with logrotate if required
   * Logrotate on any log this application generates!